-For candidates preparing to teach in birth-kindergarten environments, the COE offers instruction in integrating the arts into curriculum development through methods courses such as EDUC-309 Infant and Toddler Curriculum Development and Field Study, and EDUC 314 - Preschool/Kindergarten Curriculum Development and Field Study.
-In these courses, candidates develop lessons that incorporate music, puppetry, drama, and movement into their curriculum design and lesson plans.
-This training allows them to leverage the arts as a means of enhancing early childhood education and fostering holistic development in young learners.
+For candidates preparing to teach in birth-kindergarten environments, the College of Education (COE) offers comprehensive instruction on integrating the arts into curriculum development through methods courses such as EDUC-309 Infant and Toddler Curriculum Development and Field Study and EDUC-314 Preschool/Kindergarten Curriculum Development and Field Study.
+In these courses, candidates design lessons comprising music, puppetry, drama, and movement into their curriculum design and lesson plans.
+This training helps them to use the arts to enhance early childhood education and promote holistic development in young learners.